sharik-dev/sharik-dev/README.md

 ---

 ## 🚀 About Me
-- 4th-year student at Epitech
-- Apprentice at Guidor
 - Focused on iOS development (UIKit & SwiftUI)
 - Also working with React, Docker, and CI/CD
 - Interested in AI and applied mathematics